 - Representative of the MDH’s Center for Chronic Disease Prevention and Control.

-This talk focuses on tools and technologies that can help communities develop safe infrastructure and identify areas to target for access improvements.
+This talk focused on tools and technologies that can help communities develop safe infrastructure and identify areas to target for access improvements.
+Panelists included:

 - Hank Greenberg, Director of AARP Maryland